krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 !!! tip

-    Please note that we usually define "height" and "depth" as "the number of edges passed," but some problems or textbooks may define them as "the number of nodes passed."
-In this case, both height and depth need to be incremented by 1.
+    Please note that we typically define "height" and "depth" as "the number of edges traversed", but some problems or textbooks may define them as "the number of nodes traversed".
+In such cases, both height and depth need to be incremented by 1.

 ## 7.1.2 &nbsp; Basic operations of binary trees

 ### 1. &nbsp; Initializing a binary tree

-Similar to a linked list, initialize nodes first, then construct references (pointers).
+Similar to a linked list, begin by initialize nodes, then construct references (pointers).

 === "Python"